Progarchives, the progressive rock ultimate discography

 PROG REVIEWER

 3 stars SPACE ODDITY is, of course, not a prog album, but I must admit it almost felt like one when I first discovered it in the 1970s.
 Not that it featured a plethora of sudden tempo changes or screaming synthesizer solos.
 It was the EXUBERANT CLIMAXES wot did it!
-As a sentimental teenager I felt that to prog's greatest triumphs lay in dramatic climaxes to extended compositions like "Ritual" and "Supper's Ready".
+As a sentimental teenager I felt that prog's greatest triumphs lay in the dramatic finales to extended compositions like "Ritual" and "Supper's Ready".
 And on SPACE ODDITY the young Bowie seemed to provide the same sort of thing in "Cygnet Committee".
 This track is nearly ten minutes long, so surely you could call it Bowie's very own epic?
-I mean, most of the excitement is provided by Bowie's voice (backed by acoustic guitar, bass and drums) which goes from slow, cabaret-like singing to rapid, anguished shouting: surely that's excitement enough already?
-But then, to top it all, you also get Mr Rick Wakeman accompanying our hero, going berserk on electric harpsichord.
-Surely all this is much proggier than "Cans and Brahms"!
+I mean, most of its excitement is provided by Bowie's voice (backed by acoustic guitar, bass and drums) which goes from slow, cabaret-like singing to rapid, anguished shouting: surely that's excitement enough already?
+To top it all, you get Mr Rick Wakeman accompanying our hero and going berserk on electric harpsichord.
+Surely all this is proggier than "Cans and Brahms"?

 Review by tarkus1980